openenergymonitor/EmonTxV3CM/readme.md

 - Github: https://github.com/openenergymonitor/EmonLibCM.
 - Original forum post: https://community.openenergymonitor.org/t/emonlibcm-version-2

-EmonTxV3CM provides better results than the [EmonTxV3 Discreet Sampling firmware](https://github.com/openenergymonitor/emontx3) which uses the emonLib library, especially where PV Diverters or other fast changing loads are in use.
+EmonTxV3CM provides better results than the [EmonTxV3 Discrete Sampling firmware](https://github.com/openenergymonitor/emontx3) which uses the emonLib library, especially where PV Diverters or other fast changing loads are in use.
 The EmonLibCM library continuously measures in the background the voltage and all the current input channels in turn and calculates a true average quantity for each.

 ## Features